group of friends tasting Alentejo wines

 Ancient winery in the Alentejo

 Alentejo is also home to some of the best wineries in Portugal.
-With more than 70 wineries located in the region, there’s something for everyone.
-From small boutique wineries to large international producers, Alentejo has something for everyone.
+With more than 70 wineries located in the region, ranging from small boutique wineries to large international producers, Alentejo has a remarkable broad offer, suited to most tastes and budgets.

 What Makes Alentejo’s Wine So Special?